jonhadfield/easeprobe/helm/easeprobe/README.md

-# EaseProbe
+# GuardianProbe
-EaseProbe is a simple, standalone, and lightweight tool that can do health/status checking, written in Go.
+GuardianProbe is a simple, standalone, and lightweight tool that can do health/status checking, written in Go.

 ## Installation